whitecollaralgos/Algoways/docs/enhanced_trade_management_plan.md

 5. **Order Flow**: Hooks into existing flow without disrupting it
 6. **Smart Order API**: Leverages existing functionality without modifications

-Users can continue using OpenAlgo exactly as before, with trade management as an optional enhancement.
+Users can continue using AlgoWays exactly as before, with trade management as an optional enhancement.

 ### 14. Dual-Level Risk Management Example